Stagecoach property owners approve water wells, chickens and horses

 A redesign would take years and cost millions, Schaffner said, and would require major cutting into hillsides, most of which are located on private property.

 He said the county does spend a considerable amount of time and resources to maintain C.R.
-16, along with the other 600 miles of paved and gravel roads under its purview.
+16, along with the more than 600 miles of paved and gravel roads under its purview.

 To reach Kari Dequine Harden, call 970-871-4205, email kharden@SteamboatPilot.com or follow her on Twitter @kariharden.